 Benchmark metrics indicate where you currently stand with your preventive maintenance program.
 These metrics can include the number of PMs that you complete on a monthly basis, or analyze how much time your team spends on preventive vs. reactive maintenance activities.

-On top of benchmarking where you currently stand today, you need to set metrics for where you want to see your team in a quarter, year or five years.
-In doing so, they can have a clear understanding of what they need to strive towards.
+On top of benchmarking where you currently stand today, you need to set metrics for where you want to see your team in a quarter, a year or 5 years from now.
+In doing so, your team can have a clear understanding of their targets.

-The best way to solve this is to invest in a computerized maintenance management solution (CMMS), which serves as a single source of truth for all information that your facility and maintenance management team needs.
+The best way to solve this access problem is to invest in a computerized maintenance management solution (CMMS), which serves as a single source of truth for all information that your facility and maintenance management team needs.